cudmore/pie/docs/docs/about.md

 ## History

 This project is evolving from 2016 to present.
-It began as two different projects, one for the [home-cage/behavior box][homecage] and another for the [treadmill][treadmill].
-These two projects have been merged into the current PiE server.
+It began as more than three different projects, one for [video recording][trigger-camera2], one for the [home-cage/behavior box][homecage], and another for the [treadmill][treadmill].
+The functionality of all these projects have been merged into the current PiE server.

 ## Open Source